 The University Band is a non-auditioned ensemble open to all UNO students, faculty, and staff.
 The instrumentalists involved in this group perform a large variety of high-quality music for winds.
 The University Band performs two concerts per semester on UNO's campus.
 Students interested should register for the course in order to participate (MUS 2760).
 The University Band rehearses every Tuesday and Thursday from 4:00-4:50 PM during the fall and spring semesters at the UNO School of Music.
 The course may be taken for General Education credit.
 The University Band is under the direction of Dr. Joshua Kearney.

 The Maverick Marching Band regularly entertains audiences at UNO soccer games and travel extensively throughout the state performing in exhibition to thousands of high school students, parents, community members and the like.
 Members of the MMB have performed at the Holland Center for the Performing Arts, major community events, parades (including for a Presidential Inauguration), and the new Midtown Crossing outdoor performance space in downtown Omaha as part of the End-of-Summer Concert Series sponsored by UNO.
 The Maverick Marching Band rehearses in the fall semester on Monday, Wednesday, and Friday afternoons from 4:45 PM-6:15 PM at the UNO Center Dome facility.
-All members of the Maverick Marching Band receive a minimum $250 scholarship for their participation. (click here for more information)
+All members of the Maverick Marching Band receive a minimum $250 scholarship for their participation.
+Maverick Marching Band members must report to campus for Preseason prior to the start of classes. (click here for more information)

 The Maverick Machine is the University of Nebraska at Omaha's resident pep band at the state-of-the-art Baxter Arena.
 The Maverick Machine rehearses on Tuesday evenings from 8:00-9:30 PM in the Strauss Music Building room 109.
 The band plays for UNO volleyball and basketball games as well as for our nationally-ranked hockey team.
 Auditions generally take place during the first few weeks of classes in the fall semester.
 All members of the Maverick Machine receive $500 for their efforts.